snakeswiss/MPO-Guide/FAQ/faq.md

 **500 HP** soldiers are no longer allowed.
 They are unfairly generated soldiers from years ago, created through hacked saves.
 They cannot be obtained legitimately in the way they were made.

+There is also a restriction on certain soldier skins that was implemented to enable cross-region play between JAP/US/EU games.

 ---

 ### ❓ I lost my soldiers in RC (Ranked) matches.
 Can I recover them?